thumpa/Gmail2Drive/README.md

 # Gmail2Drive

-This repository provides two Google Apps Scripts designed to automate the extraction and organization of content from Gmail to Google Drive.
+This repository provides two Google Apps Scripts designed to automate the extraction and organisation of content from Gmail to Google Drive.
 The first script (`mail2markdown.gs`) converts AI meeting summary emails into markdown and PDF files, making them easily accessible in note-taking applications like Obsidian.
-The second script (`attachment2drive.gs`) manages recurring PDF attachments (such as invoices or receipts) by automatically saving them to Google Drive with standardized names and year-based organization.
+The second script (`attachment2drive.gs`) manages recurring PDF attachments (such as invoices or receipts) by automatically saving them to Google Drive with standardised names and year-based organisation.
 Both scripts use Gmail labels to track processed emails and can be automated to run at regular intervals.

 ## Table of Contents